charuka-raja/charuka-raja/README.md

 As an Information Science & Engineering graduate, I've always enjoyed building software and solving technical problems.
 I started my career as a Graduate Software Engineer Trainee at Manhattan Associates, where I worked on enterprise warehouse management solutions.

 Although I enjoyed the technical side of software engineering, I found myself drawn to the business decisions that shape great products.
-That curiosity led me to pursue Business Analytics, giving me the opportunity to explore the intersection of business, technology, and data.
+That curiosity led me to pursue Business Analytics to explore the intersection of business, technology, and data.

 ## 💡 What I'm Interested In